Jeremy And Audrey Roloff Share Details On Their Highly-Anticipated Upcoming Book

 The title of the book is named after the love letters that Jeremy wrote to his now wife as they were dating.
 Audrey says that Jeremy wrote her these letters during the most trying times of their relationship and those letters helped them to be “original and creative” in their love story.

 The cover of the book, which was released exclusively to People, shows the couple both smiling as Jeremy looks at his wife.
 Audrey’s long, red locks are blowing in the wind and Roloff wears his long curly mane down as well.
-The pair look totally in love and in the interview, Audrey says that pursuing each other and dating doesn’t have to stop when you’re married, relationships should always ‘pursue creatively, date intentionally, love faithfully.’
+The pair look totally in love and in the interview, Audrey says that pursuing each other and dating doesn’t have to stop when you’re married, relationships should always “pursue creatively, date intentionally, love faithfully.”

 “For us, it’s really important to continue pursuing each other in marriage, to continue to look for ways that we can love each other when it’s not convenient, and even when it’s hurtful,” she confessed.